 - Helen Jones (Warrington North)

 - Adrian Bailey (West Bromwich West)

-Former Conservative and Change UK MP Heidi Allen (Cambridgeshire South), who only joined the Lib Dems a few weeks ago, said she had suffered "utterly dehumanising abuse" as an MP in a letter to her constituents announcing her future intentions.
+Former Conservative and Change UK MP Heidi Allen (Cambridgeshire South), who only joined the Lib Dems a few weeks ago, said she had suffered "utterly dehumanising abuse" as an MP in a letter to her constituents announcing her intention to quit.

 The DUP's David Simpson (Upper Bann) is leaving the green benches after a reported affair with a party colleague.

-In addition to being the House of Commons referee, former Conservative John Bercow is the MP for Buckingham, which he has represented since 1997.
+In addition to being the House of Commons referee, former Conservative John Bercow has been the MP for Buckingham since 1997.